Central Advisory Commission

-The Central Advisory Commission (CAC) was a body of the Chinese Communist Party (CCP) that existed during the era of the paramount leadership of Deng Xiaoping.
-The body was supposed to provide "political assistance and consultation" to the CCP Central Committee; however, as the CAC was a select group of senior CCP leadership, it was often seen as having more authority unofficially than that body.
+The Central Advisory Commission (CAC) was a body of the Chinese Communist Party (CCP) that existed from September 1982 to October 1992, during the era of the paramount leadership of Deng Xiaoping.
+The body was supposed to provide "political assistance and consultation" to the CCP Central Committee; however, it was often seen as having more authority unofficially than that body.